smirnovhub/my-mikrotik-scripts/README.md

 - **DownloadAndImportScriptsFromList**: Fetches and parses a remote text file (`.txt`) containing space-separated checksums and script URLs line-by-line (ignoring comments and empty lines).
 Automatically downloads, validates, and imports each script, tracks performance execution time, and optionally executes all updated scripts sequentially.
 See list.txt files in this repo for example.
 - **FetchWithRedirect**: Downloads content from a specified URL using `/tool fetch` with full support for HTTP 3xx redirects across both RouterOS v6 and v7 environments.
 Captures errors via temporary output logs and returns the downloaded content directly in memory without writing the final payload to disk.

+### Unit Testing Utilities
+- **InitTestCaseState**: Initializes or passes through a test state accumulator array to track the count of passed and failed test executions.
+- **RunGenericTestCase**: Safely executes a target function with dynamic arguments, evaluates the output against an expected result (including expected runtime errors), prints color-coded feedback to the console, and updates the test state accumulator.

 ## Installation

 1. Save the scripts into your RouterOS environment using their respective module names (